Aimé

 Privacy Policy

 Behavioral health clinicians hold some of the most sensitive information a person can share.
-This Privacy Policy explains what Aimé does, and does not do, with that information.
+When you choose to bring that work into Aimé, we treat it with care.

-This Privacy Policy describes how AidMi Health, Inc. (the “Company”, “we”, “us”, or “our”) collects, uses, stores, discloses, and protects information when you use Aimé, including the public website at aime.med, the web application at app.aime.med, Ask Aimé surfaces available through ask.aime.med or app.aime.med/ask-aime, the Aimé Chrome Extension, application programming interfaces, and related services that link to this Privacy Policy (collectively, the “Service”).
+This Privacy Policy describes how AidMi Health, Inc. (the “Company”, “we”, “us”, or “our”) collects, uses, stores, discloses, and protects information when you use Aimé, including the public website at aime.med, the Aimé web application, Ask Aimé, the Aimé Chrome Extension, voice and recording features, clinical documentation features, supported EHR/browser workflows, connected practice-context features, APIs, support, and related services that link to this Privacy Policy (collectively, the “Service”).

-If you use the Service as a covered entity or business associate under HIPAA, our Business Associate Agreement (“BAA”) may also apply to PHI.
+If you use the Service as a covered entity or business associate under HIPAA, our Business Associate Agreement (“BAA”) may also apply to Protected Health Information (“PHI”).
 You may request a copy of the BAA, including an executed or countersigned version where required for your records or procurement process.
 If there is a conflict regarding PHI, the BAA controls.

 Behavioral Health Privacy Commitments

-- we delete or discard raw audio after transcription or note generation unless you explicitly enable or request an audio-storage feature or retention is required for legal hold, security investigation, support troubleshooting with appropriate permission, or similar compliance need;
+• we delete or discard raw audio after transcription, voice processing, or note generation unless you explicitly enable or request an audio-storage feature, or retention is required for legal hold, security investigation, support troubleshooting with appropriate permission, or a similar compliance need;

-- we do not have humans review session content for product improvement.
+• we do not have humans review session content for product improvement without customer permission.
 Human review of session content may occur only with customer permission, for support or security needs, to comply with law, or to investigate safety, privacy, security, compliance, or service-integrity issues;

 Notice at Collection for California Residents

-California residents: this Privacy Policy, including Section 10, is our notice at collection.
-Section 10 describes the categories of personal information we collect, the sources, purposes, disclosures, and California privacy rights.
+California residents: this Privacy Policy, including the California Privacy Notice below, is our notice at collection.
+The California Privacy Notice describes the categories of personal information we collect, the sources, purposes, disclosures, and California privacy rights.
 We do not sell personal information or share personal information for cross-context behavioral advertising as those terms are defined under California privacy law.

 1. Information We Collect